go-gost/docs/en/docs/tutorials/reverse-proxy.md

 ### Rule Matching

-In addition to simple conditional filtering, request routing also integrates the powerful and flexible [rule-based routing](https://doc.traefik.io/traefik/routing/routers/) function in Traefik.
+In addition to simple conditional filtering, request routing also integrates the more flexible [rule-based routing](https://doc.traefik.io/traefik/routing/routers/) function in Traefik.

 The matching rule of the node can be set by the `matcher.rule` option.
 When the rule is set, `filter` will be ignored.